Updated Aug. 27, 2021

 Obviously submission has now moved to email, and the most common practice is to query an agent for representation.
 You can find advice on writing a query letter here.

 Fiction is still about the quality of the story and its fit with what agents want to try to sell.
 If you have a novel ready, you can try pitching it tomorrow.

-Non-fiction is different in 2020.
+Non-fiction is different.
 In order to get a non-fiction book traditionally published, publishers are increasingly looking to your ability to grow an audience.

 This means that marketing yourself is now essential (or hiring a marketing person, but seriously… who has that kind of cash at the beginning?).
 You need to blog, grow a social following, write for other publications, and just generally grow the people who would want to read your book.
 Publishing is a business, and if they know you have 10,000 followers who might like to read your book, they’re way more likely to take a chance on publishing it.